-"All right, if you didn't do it, then who did?," Darrin asked, as he put the piece of fabric down on his desk.
+"All right, if you didn't do it, then who did?"
+Darrin placed the piece of fabric down on his desk.

 Endora kept looking at Darrin, "You."

-"I made it disappear, huh?," Darrin asked, "That's not how you make it disappear according to the directions.
+"I made it disappear, huh?"
+Darrin was keeping his cool, "That's not how you make it disappear according to the directions.
 That was witchcraft."

 "Exactly," Endora stated.